Hands Down: Women Are Better Managers

 "In my experience, female bosses tend to be better managers, better advisers, mentors, rational thinkers.
 Men love to hear themselves talk.
 I’m so generalizing.
 I know I am.
 But in a couple of places I’ve worked, I would often say, ‘Call me 15 minutes after the meeting starts and then I’ll come,’ because I will have missed all the football.
 I will have missed all the ‘what I did on the golf course.’
 I will miss the four jokes, and I can get into the meeting when it’s starting."

 This declaration of managerial skill is very intriguing to me.
 However, upon reflection I realized I’ve yet to have a male manager.
 I’m not quite sure how that has happened but as the case may be, it’s true.
+Savvy Sugar has a poll that last I checked was leaning towards "Management skills have nothing to do with gender."
+But the comments were certainly less than neutral.
+According to the Boston Globe is may be more profitable to put women in charge.
+So what do you think?July 29, 2009 in Career, Women

 I was with a company for 5 years that was ran mainly by women.
 Until the last year I was there, even my immediate supervisors were women.
 The best 6 months I had (until I had another new manager) was working for a manager that was male.
 It was very hard to work for managers and those in upper management that made decisions based on their feelings and emotions (and when something went really wrong, one executive even admitted she made that decision based on emotions).